Flutter Row and Column Widget

 )

-The mainAxisSize property determines how much space the Row or Column should occupy along its main axis:
+The mainAxisSize property in Flutter Row widget controls how much space the row should occupy along its main axis:

 Row(